thiippal/abulafia/examples/README.md

 ### Creating pools

-To begin with, the key `estimated_time_per_suite` is used to calculate a fair reward for the workers (an average hourly wage of $USD 12).
+To begin with, the key `estimated_time_per_suite`, which must be placed under the key `pool`, is used to calculate a fair reward for the workers (an average hourly wage of $USD 12).

 Provide the estimated time required to complete a task suite in seconds.

+The following example sets the value to 60 seconds.

 ```yaml
 pool: